kipcode66/tpgz/README.md

 - midna on z                    // Toggle flag for being able to use Midna
 - transform/warp                // Toggle flag for transforming/warping
 - wolf sense                    // Toggle flag for having wolf sense
+- hide weapon as wolf           // Toggle flag for hiding weapons as wolf

 inventory menu:
 - item wheel                    // Can set the 24 item wheel slots to any item